-The Livestock: Animal Feeding Operation (AFO) BMP category should only be requested on sites that need animal waste storage and animal waste application practices, where pastures are overstocked with livestock, or when livestock are confined in buildings or lots.
-Refer to the BMP Eligibility Criteria section below for more clarity on when this BMP category should be requested.
-The list of practices under the Livestock: AFO BMP category focus on solving soil erosion and water quality pollution problems resulting from concentrated livestock and/or the production, storage, or utilization of animal waste.
+The Livestock: Animal Feeding Operation (AFO) BMP[This practice] category should[will] only be requested on sites that need animal waste storage and[,] animal waste application practices, where pastures are overstocked with livestock, or when livestock are confined in buildings or lots.
+[Please-]Refer to the BMP Eligibility Criteria section below for more clarity on when this BMP category should be requested.
+The list of practices under the Livestock: AFO[Animal Feeding Operations] BMP category focus on solving soil erosion and water quality pollution problems resulting from concentrated livestock and/or the production, storage, or utilization of animal waste.
 Note that some practices under this BMP require a nutrient management plan (NMP).
-If a NMP is required, the plan shall be developed prior to submitting a cost-share application.
-Producers may utilize the United States Department of Agriculture (USDA) Natural Resources Conservation Service (NRCS) Environmental Quality Incentives Program (EQIP) to request cost-share assistance in developing a NMP, if applicable, prior to submitting a Kentucky Soil and Water Cost Share Program Application for these practices.
+If a NMP is required, the plan[those plans] shall be developed prior to submitting a cost-share application.
+Producers may utilize the United States Department of Agriculture (USDA) Natural Resources Conservation Service (NRCS) Environmental Quality Incentives Program (EQIP)[NRCS EQIP program] to request cost-share assistance in developing a NMP, if applicable, prior to submitting[making] a Kentucky Soil and Water [State-]Cost Share Program Application for these practices.
 To solve animal waste related natural resource problems, a single practice or multiple practices may be needed.
 It is recommended that changes in livestock management practices be fully evaluated prior to installing any cost-share structural practices.
-Often, changes in management may resolve the natural resource problems without the need for additional practices.
-Poor operation and maintenance of installed cost-share practices may result in the failure of the practice to solve the natural resource problem.
+Often[Many times], changes in management may resolve the natural resource problems without the need for[ef] additional practices.
+Poor operation and maintenance of installed cost-share practices may[will likely] result in the failure of the practice to solve the natural resource problem.
 This should be reviewed and discussed with cost-share applicants prior to application.

-All practices should be consistent with recommendations as part of the Kentucky Agriculture Water Quality Act and be installed according to approved engineering designs or Implementation Recommendations (IR).
+All practices should be consistent with recommendations as part of the[a] Kentucky Agriculture Water Quality Act [plan-]and be installed according to approved engineering designs or Implementation Recommendations (IR)[job_sheet recommendations].

-Current Eligible Practices That May Be Requested Under This BMF -

-Animal Mortality Facility (316) NMP Required
+Animal Mortality Facility (316)

-Composting Facility (317) NMP Required
+Composting[Compost] Facility (317)

 Comprehensive Nutrient Management Plan - Written (102)

 Critical Area Planting (342)

-Diversion (362)

 Fence (382)

 Filter Strip (393)

-Grade Stabilization Structure (410)

-Grassed Waterway (412)

-Heavy Use Area Protection (561)

-Companion practice to a Waste Storage Facility (313) NMP Required
+[As a-]Companion practice to a Waste Storage Facility (313)

-Heavy use area around watering facilities

-Heavy use area crossing for grassed waterway
+- Heavy use area around watering facilities - Heavy use area crossing for grassed waterway

 Lined Waterway or Outlet (468)

 Livestock Pipeline (516)

-Mulching (484)

-Nutrient Management (590) NMP Required
+Nutrient Management (590)

 Animal waste application ONLY

 Nutrient Management Plan - Written (104)

-Riparian Forest Buffer (391)

 Riparian Herbaceous Cover (390)

 Roof Runoff Structure (558)

-NMP Required

-Roofs and Covers (367) Stream Crossing (578) Subsurface Drain (606) Trails and Walkways (575) Tree / Shrub Establishment (612) Tree / Shrub Site Preparation (490) Underground Outlet (620) Vegetated Treatment Area (635) Waste Facility Closure (360) Waste Storage Facility (313) Waste Transfer (634) Waste Treatment Lagoon (359) Water and Sediment Control Basin (638) Watering Facility (614)

-NMP Required NMP Required NMP Required NMP Required NMP Required
+Roofs and Covers (367)

+Subsurface Drain (606)

+Trails and Walkways (575)

+Tree /[and] Shrub Establishment (612)

+Tree /[and] Shrub Site Preparation (490)

+Underground Outlet (620)

+VegetatedVegetativeTreatment Area (635)NMP RequiredWaste Facility Closure (360)NMP RequiredWaste Storage Facility (313)NMP RequiredWaste Transfer (634)NMP RequiredWaste Treatment Lagoon (359)NMP Required

+Water and Sediment Control Basin (638)

+Watering Facility (614)

-A current NMP is required to apply for some practices within the Livestock: AFO BMP category if those practices are involved in the processing of animal waste (i.e. production, storage, and application).
+A current NMP[nutrient management plan (NMP)] is required to apply for some practices within the Livestock: AFO[this] BMP category if those practices are involved in the processing of animal waste (i.e. production, storage, and application).

-Cost-share assistance under this BMP category will be utilized when current site conditions meet a minimum of one of the criteria listed below.
+Cost_share assistance under this BMP category will be utilized when current site conditions meet a minimum of[meets] one of the [following-]criteria listed below.[:]